dottomm/tech-blog/src/pages/blog/declutter-mac.md

 ---
 layout: "../../layouts/BlogPost.astro"
-title: "Decluuter Your Mac with OS Tools "
+title: "Declutter Your Mac with OS Tools "
 description: "How to Decluuter Your Mac with OS Tools"
 pubDate: "April 27, 2023"
 heroImage: "/tech-images/apple-duo.webp"